easycodero/.github/profile/README.md

-# Easy-Code.ro
+# Easy-Code Romania

-Welcome to Easy-Code.ro!
+Welcome to Easy-Code Romania!
 Our community is dedicated to enthusiasts of game development, web development, and programming.
 Here you will find resources, discussions, and support for various platforms and technologies.

 ## About the Community

-Easy-Code.ro is the ideal place for anyone interested in:
+Easy-Code Romania is the ideal place for anyone interested in:

 - **Game Development:**
   - FIVEM